varunKT001/ecommerce-search-input-focus/README.md

 ## 🤨 Why I made this?

 I've accustomed to using the `/` key to quickly jump to the search bar on YouTube.
 It's a habit that speeds up my browsing significantly.
 So, naturally, when I switch over to e-commerce sites like Amazon and Flipkart, I find myself pressing `/` out of muscle memory, expecting the search field to become active.
 The realization that this shortcut doesn't work on these platforms means I have to manually move my cursor to the search bar and click it, which feels inconvenient and slows me down.
 This inspired me to create a solution.

+*(Not available on the Chrome Web Store because I don't have money to register a Google Developer account 🥲)*